94 Results

 Thriving ThreesEarly Childhood Family EducationParent-Child Time offers engaging activities that support early learning in areas such as alphabet knowledge, science, and math.
 Through play-based exploration and hands-on experiences, children build curiosity, confidence, and foundational skills.
 Unit themes provide meaningful opportunities for young preschoolers to learn through stories, songs, art, sensory play, and group activities while practicing social skills alongside their peers.
 Parents and caregivers also participate in a supportive discussion time focused on the joys and challenges of parenting young children.
 Topics may include: developing responsibility and kindness, birth order, literacy development, positive discipline, temperament, school readiness, and other issues relevant to the group.ECFE Spring 2027 -

 Tiny Treats & Clay CreaturesABC's - Arts, Baking, CraftsGet creative with clay in this fun, hands-on class where students will learn how to sculpt both adorable animals and tiny food creations!
 Participants will explore basic clay sculpting techniques while making projects such as turtles, owls, octopuses, or other imaginative creatures, as well as miniature foods like donuts, cupcakes, pizza slices, and burgers.
 Students will learn how to shape clay, add texture and details, and attach pieces securely to build their designs.
 After sculpting, they will paint and decorate their creations to make them colorful and unique.
 These mini masterpieces can be displayed as decorations, keepsakes, or small gifts to share with family and friends.
 This beginner-friendly class is perfect for students who love art, crafting, and working with their hands.
-No experience is needed, and everyone will leave with several finished clay projects and the confidence to keep creating at home.Summer 2026 -
+No experience is needed, and everyone will leave with several finished clay projects and the confidence to keep creating at home.Fall 2026 -